 But I was expecting LP to wet herself multiple times every day – and this hasn’t happened.
 I also expected leaving the house to be a horrendous experience but we have been out twice now and both times LP has stayed dry in the car, stayed dry in the pushchair and during pit stops at cafes and coffee shops.
 The whole time she’s sat on a folded over towel in case of accidents – in the car, in the high chair and in the pushchair.

 We’ve found that when we go out we take a cheap, basic, plastic potty with us and LP hates it – it’s incredibly low to the ground, not very deep so not very comfortable and obviously not a natural sitting position for her.
 At home, the Potty Chair has a high back, arm rests and is overall the right height for LP to sit on.
 She uses the Potty Chair a lot more easily than the basic potty when we’re out and about and almost enjoys going to the toilet at home.

 The one thing we’ve found quite difficult with potty training is having an upstairs toilet.
 Teaching LP to use the actual toilet will be an adventure!
-For now, she uses the Baby Bjorn Potty Chair downstairs and we then remove the middle insert and take it upstairs to empty.
-This is definitely a lot easier to move and clean than a basic potty.
+For now, she uses the Baby Bjorn Potty Chair downstairs and we then remove the inner potty insert and take it upstairs to empty.
+The potty training seat is definitely a lot easier to move and so easy clean compared to a basic potty.

-For now LP is wearing nappies for her naps and at night time although most nap time nappies are dry when we get her up in the afternoon.
+For now our little one is wearing nappies for her naps and at night time although most nap time nappies are dry when we get her up in the afternoon.
 We’re planning on getting LP consistently accident free during the day before we even contemplate stopping nappies at sleep times – we’ll take her lead and only stop nappies at sleep times when she’s dry through the nap times and night times for an extended period.

 Potty training, like moving from a cot to a bed, is something that I really shouldn’t have worried so much about.
 LP continues to surprise us and takes changes in her life completely in her stride!
 She’s the perfect toddler!